Mount Teneriffe VI via Kamikaze Trail / 經神風小道上坦納利弗山之六

 Making the Final Stretch

-I put on snowshoes at the 4400′ clearing.
-Then we stepped right into fresh snow.
-So the pup and I plowed through knee-high powder following the summer trail.
-At the same time, we bypassed the outcrops looming above.
-It began to snow right then.
+Before stepping into fresh snow, I put on snowshoes by the 4400′ clearing.
+Then the pup and I plowed through knee-high powder along the summer trail.
+Meanwhile, we moved through the looming outcrops as it snowed.

-Breaking trail was cumbersome.
-But glad we only had to do that in the final 250′.
-Sadly, the sky never cleared up in the late morning, like in the forecast.
-The clouds completely socked in the top.
-So our only views were the line of trees below the summit.
+Carving out a path was trying, but glad we only did that in the last 250′.
+Sadly, as in the forecast, the sky never cleared up in the late morning.
+So we were in a complete whiteout with only views of the line of trees below the top.

 See more trip photos here.